conda/conda/docs/source/user-guide/configuration/use-condarc.rst

 * Where conda lists known environments.

-* Whether to update the bash prompt with the currently activated environment name.
+* Whether to update the Bash prompt with the currently activated environment name.

 * Whether user-built packages should be uploaded to `Anaconda.org <http://anaconda.org>`_.

-* Default packages or features to include in new environments.
+* What default packages or features to include in new environments.

 Creating and editing
 ====================